Addressing and Visualizing Misalignments in Human Task-Solving Trajectories: Introduction

 \section{Introduction}

-The Abstraction and Reasoning Corpus (ARC) has emerged as a pivotal benchmark for evaluating AI systems' abilities in abstract reasoning and generalization~\cite{chollet2019ARC}.
-ARC challenges AI by requiring models to generalize from minimal examples and solve tasks based on abstract rules, mimicking human cognitive processes (Figure~\ref{fig:example_arc_task}).
-Despite significant advancements in deep learning (DL) and reinforcement learning (RL), AI systems continue to struggle with ARC tasks, highlighting a substantial gap between current AI capabilities and human-like reasoning.
+Developing AI models capable of human-like reasoning is a fundamental goal in the field of artificial intelligence research.
+These systems should perform tasks efficiently and adapt to novel situations with the flexibility and generalization that are characteristic of human cognition.
+ARC-AGI has emerged as a pivotal benchmark for assessing these abilities in AI models~\cite{chollet2019ARC}.

-To bridge this gap, interactive web interfaces have been developed~\cite{borsky2021arcgame, kim2022playgrounds, shim2024o2arc, neoneye2024arc-interactive}, which capture human task-solving strategies through trajectory data.
-These trajectories, composed of state-action sequences, provide valuable insights into human approaches to ARC tasks, potentially guiding AI development toward more human-like reasoning.
-Among these interfaces, O2ARC (Object-Oriented ARC)~\cite{shim2024o2arc} is notable for its comprehensive trajectory collection, utilizing a rich set of tools and primitives.
-These trajectories have directly influenced the development of ARCLE\cite{lee2024arcle}, an RL environment, enabling the translation of human strategies into AI training data.
+As shown in Fig.~\ref{fig:example_arc_task}, ARC tasks require identifying high-level transformations from minimal examples and applying them to new inputs, closely mirroring human cognitive processes.
+Despite significant advancements in deep learning and reinforcement learning, current models face challenges in effectively solving ARC tasks, highlighting a persistent gap between AI and human reasoning.

-However, the application of trajectory data collected from O2ARC to train AI models within ARCLE has revealed significant challenges.
-Despite the richness of the data, RL agents and other AI models have exhibited suboptimal performance on ARC tasks, suggesting that the current form of trajectory data may not be fully suitable for direct AI training.
-We hypothesize that this performance discrepancy arises from misalignments between human intentions and the recorded trajectories.
-Such misalignments manifest as discrepancies between the intended actions and those captured in the data, stemming from user errors, interface limitations, or the inherent difficulties of translating abstract reasoning into discrete actions.
+Recent large language models (LLMs) have demonstrated impressive performance on the ARC benchmark.
+However, their approach remains highly inefficient due to substantial computational costs per problem.
+For instance, Falcon-40B achieved 61.9\% accuracy among publicly available LLMs, while OpenAI o3 reached 87.5\%.
+These results come at an enormous computational expense, requiring orders of magnitude more computation than human problem-solving, underscoring the need for AI models that can perform reasoning more efficiently and in a human-like manner.

-This research aims to: 1) identify and categorize the misalignments between trajectory data and human intentions through comprehensive analyses, and 2) investigate the impact of these misalignments on AI model training and performance.
-By addressing these issues, we seek to enhance the robustness and generalizability of AI systems, ultimately improving their ability to tackle ARC's complex reasoning tasks and narrowing the gap between human and machine reasoning.
+To address this, interactive interfaces~\cite{borsky2021arcgame, johnson2021fast, lab422022arcreate, kim2022playgrounds, shim2024o2arc, neoneye2024arc-interactive, legris2024harc} collect human task-solving trajectories, offering insights into human approaches.
+Among them, the ARCTraj dataset~\cite{kim2025arctraj}, collected via the O2ARC platform~\cite{shim2024o2arc}, provides extensive human trajectory data and forms the basis for ARCLE~\cite{lee2024arcle}, a reinforcement learning environment designed to model human strategies.